Best Spiritual Sites

 Self-Discovery Portal

-In addition to being the home-site for the Philosophical Self-Inquiry Discussion Group of Pittsburgh, this site includes: Zen for the Western Mind: A recap of Hubert Benoit's Supreme Doctrine: Psychological Studies in Zen Thought; Ch'an Masters of Ancient China: Excerpts from the inspiring writings of T'ang Dynasty Zen masters; Pulyan & Transmission: Zen master without lineage & master of the lost art of transmission; Greatest Teachers: The greatest western teachers of recent times on finding a total answer: Franklin Merrell-Wolff, Douglas Harding and Richard Rose; Conquest of Illusion: Is what we see real? (excerpt from the van der Leeuw classic; and William Samuel: A Teaching of Tranquility & Awareness.
+Home site for the Group of Gainesville, FL, including Zen for the Western Mind: a recap of Hubert Benoit’s Supreme Doctrine: Psychological Studies in Zen Thought; Ch’an Masters of Ancient China: excerpts from the inspiring writings of T’ang Dynasty Zen masters; Pulyan & Transmission: Zen master without lineage and master of the lost art of transmission; Greatest Teachers: the greatest western teachers of recent times on finding a total answer—Franklin Merrell-Wolff, Douglas Harding and Richard Rose; and Conquest of Illusion: excerpt from the van der Leeuw classic.

 SearchWithin.org

-Access over 100 essays, stories, transcriptions, and wisdom from Richard Rose and other spiritual writers.
-Also includes the entire TAT Journal archive and a searcher's personal story of meeting Richard Rose.
-Here, you will find rare reading material for seekers who are serious about discovering something meaningful -- something about their Self.
+Access over 150 essays, stories, transcriptions, and wisdom from Richard Rose and other spiritual writers.
+Here, you will find rare reading material for seekers who are serious about going within and discovering something meaningful.

 The Mystic Missal

-This web site provides practical steps as well as valuable references for the spiritual seeker.
-It also includes a monthly newsletter, which pays tribute to a selected spiritual giant and provides arresting commentary by the editor.
+Provides practical steps as well as valuable references for the spiritual seeker.
+It also includes a newsletter, which pays tribute to selected spiritual giants and includes arresting commentary by the editor.
 See also the companion sites: The Listening Attention, with additional writing and humor aimed at the Gateway to Within; and Nostalgia West, containing photos from the Rockies to West Virginia, past and present.

 Other Favorite Sites of TAT Members and Friends